Observation of an Optical Spring in a Robustly Controlled Signal-Recycled Michelson Interferometer: Experiment

-As evident from Table~\ref{tab:sensing_matrix}, when employing carrier sidebands for MICH stabilization, both "AS Carrier" and "REFL Carrier" error signals exhibit substantial variations in control gain as SRC detuning changes, thus potentially impairing control stability.
+As observed in Table~\ref{tab:sensing_matrix}, when employing carrier sidebands for MICH stabilization, both "AS Carrier" and "REFL Carrier" error signals exhibit substantial variations in control gain as SRC detuning changes, thus potentially impairing control stability.
 Furthermore, "REFL Carrier" experiences significant coupling from SRCL fluctuations, resulting in offsets in the error signal and undesired shifts of the Michelson fringe condition as SRC detuning varies.
 Although the SRCL error signal similarly exhibits some crosstalk from MICH variations, this coupling is not problematic since MICH is maintained at a fixed operating condition corresponding to a dark fringe.

 To reduce crosstalk between MICH and SRCL signals, avoid reductions in control gain due to detuning shifts, and achieve enhanced detuning tunability, employing the second harmonic (green beam) of the carrier for MICH control proves highly advantageous.
+Therefore, we adopted a control scheme in which the Michelson differential length is stabilized using the green beam at the AS port and a piezo actuator in the arm (PZT1), while the SRC length is controlled by the subcarrier beam at the AS port and a piezo actuator in the SRC (PZT2).